bioe131/lab_8_fa24/README.md

 At the end, you will have a little interactive web app that lets you browse annotations in the human genome.
 The same sort of browser can easily be made for all kinds of organisms, so long as appropriate data are available!

 ## 1. Platform specific setup
-It should be possible to run the tutorial on either a macOS computer (Intel or M1), a Windows computer (Windows 10 or later), or a machine that runs a linux distribution.
+It should be possible to run the tutorial on either a macOS computer (Intel or M1), a Windows computer (Windows 10 or later), or Amazon Web Services (AWS).
 However, there are a few platform specific setup details: specifically, some of the necessary bioinformatics tools (like samtools) are only available pre-compiled for Unix operating systems, making Windows Subsystem for Linux an important tool.
 If you want to use a Windows machine for bioinformatics, this is going to be a crucial tool for many things.
 Please follow the platform-specific instructions below before proceeding to the "Install necessary tools" section.

 ### 1.1.
 Mac OS setup
 Open a terminal and run the line below to install homebrew, a macOS package manager.
 This will make it easy for you to install necessary packages like apache2 and samtools. _You can skip this step if you already have brew installed._